K-PaaS/application-platform-guide-eng/user_guide/service/logging.md

 ![050]

 #### <div id='3-2-4-2'/> 3.2.4.2.
 Modify Saved Objects
-Click "Object Name"(①)from each object list of the following: "Dashboards" / "Searches" / "Visualization".
+Click ①"Object Name"from each object list of the following: "Dashboards" / "Searches" / "Visualization".
 ![051]

 After modifying the contents from each object detail page, click the "Save dashboard Object" button at the bottom.